togethercomputer/OpenDataHub/README.md

 ### Finding "Bugs"

-If you realize that the bug is not performing well, please open an Issue, specifying your input and the bot's output.
+If you realize that the bug is not performing well, please open an issue, specifying your input, the bot's output, and a description of what is wrong with it (potentially with the right answer).

 ### Fixing "Bugs"

-If you have data that you believe could be useful to fix some of the issues, please add your data into the `data` folder and make a pull request associated with the Issue that you think this will fix.
+If you have data that you believe could be useful to fix some of the issues, please add your data into the `data` folder and make a pull request associated with the issue that you think this will fix.

 We will review these pull requests, train a model, and merge them.